 You do not have to be a Canadian Citizen; however you have to have legal status in Canada.

 Front line staff are required to have completed a diploma as a Social Service Worker, or a degree in Social Work.
 They must also be registered with the Ontario College of Social Workers and Social Service Workers.

 North House is proud to have a Housing First program for north Durham which offers intensive case management support to those experiencing chronic homelessness.
 If you are unsheltered (living rough, staying outside, sleeping in vehicle), staying in emergency housing (emergency shelter, shelter for those fleeing domestic violence), or are provisionally accommodated or staying in a place without security of tenancy (couch surfing, motel, substandard living conditions such as a trailer, abandoned building etc.) for more than 14 days and have a history of housing instability, please contact our outreach staff to be added to the By-Name List where you will be placed on a wait list for the Housing First program should you qualify.
-Housing First serves single individuals over the age of 24 and are serviced based on prioritized need.
+Housing First serves individuals over the age of 18, and families.
+These services are based on prioritized need.